Section Image

 One of the neighborhood's main attractions is the Town Center at Lake Forest Park.
 This retail area at the intersection of Bothell Way and Ballinger Way is a one-stop shop where residents can pick up groceries at Albertsons, get prescriptions at Third Place Books, grab dinner and do a little shopping at Ross Dress for Less.
 On the weekends, residents can pick up new or used books at Third Place Books or stock up on fishing supplies at The Avid Angler.
 On Sundays from May to October, many locals attend the town center’s farmers market to buy local produce and crafts.
 The town center is also home to various dining options, like Honeybear Bakery.
 Located inside Third Place Books, this cafe offers hand-crafted pastries and sandwiches on freshly made bread.
 Just a mile from the community is the neighborhood hangout The Local 104.
 Located inside a former mini-mart, this neighborhood pizzeria serves wood-fired Neapolitan pizza and over 30 local craft beers from its tap wall.

-You can grab something for your pets at Mud Bay in Horizon View.
+Pick up treats and essentials for pets at Mud Bay close to Horizon View.

 Commuters have easy access to I-5 and public transportation